Welcome back! Continue where you left off

 How This Simulator Compares to the Real Section 608 Exam

-Side-by-side comparison of this free tool and the official refrigerant certification exam administered by EPA-approved testing organizations (ATOs).
+Side-by-side comparison of this practice platform and the official refrigerant certification exam administered by EPA-approved testing organizations (ATOs).

 Feature Our Practice Test Real EPA 608 Exam